0

 Brick Lane Market

-The market itself, however, was the greatest market for bargains, and the one place where I would love to invent a time machine.
+The market itself, however, was the most fantastic market for bargains and the one place where I would love to invent a time machine.
 You would see the weirdest and strangest things down there, all of which could be bought for pennies.
 The first time I ever saw a bear and a tiger cub was at Club Row, and most of my record and music memorabilia collections started here.
-It was a place I would go to each and every Sunday morning for over 20 years before they destroyed it with hipster bars and high-end retail shops.
+It was a place I would go to every Sunday morning for over 20 years before they destroyed it with hipster bars and high-end retail shops.
 Dreams were bought here.

 Brick Lane Market, 1970s.